Having the perfect logo can make a significant impact on your business. But getting it right the first time is tricky, especially for new companies.

 So, first, you need to understand the purpose of your logo.
 Your logo needs to attract your target audience (the correct customers) and give them an incredible first impression of your brand.

 And, note that your logo design will need to communicate your brand identity.
 It’s hard for new businesses to showcase their brand’s identity and personality because it takes time to develop one.

 The Lego logo is iconic for many people, as it was a staple of our childhood.
 How many hours did you play with Lego growing up?
-And, much like us, the Lego logo has also grown throughout the years.
+Much like us, the Lego logo has also grown throughout the years.

 Their biggest design change occurred in 1973, when Lego entered the US Market.
 The final design involved softening the font style and adding a yellow outline around the letters—quickly catching your eye, as well as channeling feelings of joy.

 Popular fast-food chain Burger King recently redesigned their logo for the first time in 20 years, and it was a hit!
 Following in the footsteps of many big brands (think Airbnb, Target, etc.), they traded their curved mark for a simpler, flat design.